framework-one/framework-one.github.io/source/documentation/cfml-and-clojure.markdown

 and artifact ID are the same thing (so `clj-time` is shorthand for `clj-time/clj-time`).

 To search Maven Central for `org.clojure/clojure` you would use the query `g:"org.clojure" AND a:"clojure"` which asks for group ID `org.clojure` and artifact ID `clojure`.
-Right now there are 80 versions of that library on Maven Central and the latest is `1.8.0-alpha4` but if you click the `All (80)` link, you'll see the most recent non-prerelease version is `1.7.0` which is what **Leiningen** puts in `project.clj` by default (in Leiningen 2.5.2 and later).
+Right now there are over 90 versions of that library on Maven Central and the latest is `1.9.0-alpha3` but if you click the `All (92)` link, you'll see the most recent non-prerelease version is `1.8.0` which is what **Leiningen** puts in `project.clj` by default (in Leiningen 2.6.1 and later).

 On the other hand, `clj-time` comes from Clojars because it is a community project.
 If you search for `clj-time` you'll get a lot of results but most of them are not canonical versions.
 The most recent canonical version is https://clojars.org/clj-time but there are other, earlier canonical versions, such as https://clojars.org/backtype/clj-time so you need to be a bit careful.
 If in doubt, get on IRC, Slack, or the mailing list and ask!

 For an overview of all the possible settings in `project.clj`, take a look at the [Sample project.clj File on GitHub](https://github.com/technomancy/leiningen/blob/master/sample.project.clj).

+## The build.boot File

+As with **Leiningen**'s `project.clj` file, the piece you'll touch most often in **Boot**'s `build.boot` file will be the `:dependencies` entry (in a `(set-env! ..)` call).
+The only additional wrinkle with **Boot** is that you'll need a `boot.properties` file as well if the version of Clojure you want to use in your project is not the same as the default version that your installation of **Boot** already uses.
+For example, at World Singles we're using Clojure 1.8.0 RC 4 so our `boot.properties` file contains:

+    BOOT_CLOJURE_VERSION=1.8.0-RC4

+and then in our `build.boot` file we specify `[org.clojure/clojure "1.8.0-RC4"]` as a dependency.
+This is because **Boot** uses the same JVM for itself as for your project's code (whereas **Leiningen** uses two separate JVMs).

+**Boot**'s build file is "just Clojure" so you can do pretty much anything you want there. **Boot** provides a number of important functions for setting up and managing projects but the main one you'll use is `set-env!` to specify the libraries you need (`:dependencies`), where your resources -- source files etc -- are (`:resource-paths`), and where your tests are (`:source-paths`).
+For more detail, consult the [**Boot** web site](http://boot-clj.com).

 # About Functional Programming

 Functional programming isn't new.
 It's origins lie in Lisp which was created in the 1950's and is the second-oldest computer language
 (second only to FORTRAN).
 Throughout the 70's and 80's a lot of functional languages were created, mostly in academia, to study the benefits of the functional style, as well look at levels of expressiveness in programming languages.
 Classic functional languages include Standard ML, Miranda, and Haskell.
 Haskell was a result of the proliferation of similar functional languages being created by each university in England (and elsewhere).
 It was decided that a single, committee-designed functional language should exist that included the best ideas of all of the diverse variants out there.
 Haskell is probably the most widely used language today from that era.
 It has an extremely powerful type system and a very strong view of purity -- lack of side effects -- but it has been used extensively over the last 25 years in industry as well as academia.